 Art and Design

 Our vision for Malpas Alport School is one of high standards, achieved through the creative aspects of the curriculum.
-The sense of purpose, relevance and the excitement in learning provide children with the opportunities they need to achieve succeed and believe.
+The sense of purpose, relevance and the excitement in learning provide children with the opportunities they need to achieve and succeed.

 By the end of EYFS children will be able to use the correct tripod grip to be able to create a variety of marks using different drawing tools.
 They will be able to confidently experiment with a range of media in art, using colour, design, texture and form.